NOTE: Only batch size of 1 is supported.

 Running the application with an empty list of options yields the short version of the usage message and an error message.

-To run the demo, please provide paths to the model in the IR format and to an input with images:
+To run the demo, please provide paths to the model in the IR format, to directory with gallery images, and to an input video, image, or folder with images:

-The application uses OpenCV to display resulting text instances and current inference performance.
+The application uses OpenCV to display gallery searching result and current inference performance.